gotchoices/MyCHIPs/doc/learn-protocol.md

   <a href="learn-message.md">Next</a>
 </div>

-## MyCHIPs Protocol Description 1.4 (working draft)
+## MyCHIPs Protocol Description 1.5 (working draft)
-Nov 2023; Copyright MyCHIPs.org
+Sep 2024; Copyright MyCHIPs.org

 ### Overview ([TL;DR](#protocol-layers "Skip to the meat"))
-As the project began, it was impossible to imagine a comprehensive top-down design for the system.
+As the project began, it was impossible to conceive of a comprehensive top-down design.
-I had a basic, intuitive idea about how sites and nodes should communicate with each other, and what types of messages they would send back and forth, but I didn't understand it in a formal enough way to create a detailed description of the protocol.
+I had a basic, intuitive idea about how nodes would communicate with each other but I didn't understand it well enough to create a detailed description of the protocol.
-Instead, I jumped in and started coding.
+So I just jumped in and started coding.

-While that is probably not the most inspiring approach, it did give me a working prototype of a MyCHIPs site, albeit not yet secure.
+While that is not the most inspiring approach, it did produce a framework I could iterate on.
 In conjunction with the agent-model simulator, I could generate random data sets.
 And with the network visualizer, I could now actually see what a network might evolve into and what type of scenarios the protocol would have to handle.